-At E3 2018, we’ve learned that Cyberpunk 2077 won’t launch with multiplayer, but might get some form of it after release.
+This is no surprise, as multiplayer has been teased as a possibility for years now.
 We first heard about multiplayer features back in 2013, but CD Projekt RED clearly knew the word could agitate its fans.
 “It will be a story-based RPG experience with amazing single-player playthroughs,” reassured managing director Adam Badowski in a 2013 talk with Eurogamer, “but we’re going to add multiplayer features.”

 But seriously, will there be microtransactions?

-- There’ll be tall, explorable buildings with ‘a lot of activities’.
+- There’ll be tall, explorable buildings with “a lot of activities.”